e2xperimental/how-to-tech/_posts/ynab-transfers.md

 category: YNAB
 ---

+## Problem
-## Problem: Reconciling transactions that are two sides of the same transaction (example: from your checking account to your credit card):
+Reconciling transactions that are two sides of the same transaction (example: from your checking account to your credit card):

+## Solution
-## Solution: Create one linked transfer transaction (not two separate income/expense entries) so YNAB treats it as money moving between your own accounts, not spending or income.
+Create one linked transfer transaction (not two separate income/expense entries) so YNAB treats it as money moving between your own accounts, not spending or income.

 ### Locate both sides
 - In your Checking account register, you should see an outflow, like -$2,000.00, (money leaving your checking).